wipbar/fossbeamer/README.md

 For "release builds" we use `crate2nix` to build Rust crates incrementally and in isolation.

+You can build fossbeamer for your current system using `nix-build nix -A fossbeamer`, and then invoke it via `result/bin/fossbeamer`.

 Whenever there's a change in the crate dependencies, run `crate2nix generate --all-features` to re-generate `Cargo.nix`.